rhobs/observability-operator/docs/api.md

 SecretKey is the AWS API secret.
-If blank, the environment variable `AWS_SECRET_ACCESS_KEY` is used.
+If not specified, the environment variable `AWS_SECRET_ACCESS_KEY` is used.

 <table>
     <thead>